Information on welding shields 10-50 and 50-150

-As the name implies, WB10-50 is intended for wind protection of DN10-DN50 tig welded pipes.
-This set includes a set of seals with 7 different sizes that allow the chamber to be tightly fitted to different sized pipes.
+As the name implies, WB10-50 is intended for wind protection of pipes with a size of DN10-DN50 tig.
+This set includes a set of seals with 7 different sizes, which allow the chamber to be tightly fitted to pipes of different sizes.

 The WB50-150, on the other hand, is available in sizes DN50-DN150, including a set of seals for six pipe sizes.
 Both sets have a size of DN50 because it is at that limit and also a very commonly used size.

-There is no difference between the chambers other than that the WB10-50 is made lower than the WB50-150 because the chamber should be as small as possible.
-Nevertheless, very narrow gaps are not reached and the relative fit of the chamber is improved as the diameter of the tube increases.
+The most significant difference between the two sets of protection is that the WB10-50 is made lower than the WB50-150, thus removing the extra height from the set for smaller pipes and thus making it easier to use.
+Nevertheless, very narrow gaps are not achieved with these and the relative fit of the chamber improves whenever the diameter of the tube increases.

-For example, the diameter of the DN 150 pipe is 168.3 and the width of the WB chamber is 250 mm, in which case a space of +41 mm is required on the side of the pipe.
-If, on the other hand, the diameter of the DN50 pipe is 60.3 and the width of the WB chamber is 250 mm, space on the side is +95 mm
+For example, the diameter of the DN 150 pipe is 168.3 and the width of the WB chamber is 250 mm, in which case a space of +41 mm is required on the sides of the pipe.
+If, on the other hand, the diameter of the DN50 pipe is 60.3 and the width of the WB chamber is 250 mm, space is needed for the sides +95 mm

 It has 3 alternative hand openings for performing welding work.
 As shown in the figure above, the opening at the left end is covered with PC glass.
 Alternatively, you can use any of the openings in your hand and replace the third opening with a PC glass.
 Or you can keep leather sleeves in all the openings if the places are very varied.
 In tests, it has been found that when welding a horizontal pipe from below, for example, it is good to put the PC glass in the larger hand opening in front, it gives a good view from below and can be welded from the openings at the ends.
 Sleeves and PC glasses can be varied by removing the retaining rings by loosening the nuts.

-Welding wire can be fed by bringing it with the wire feeding hand out of the hand hole, this works at least with thin stainless steel pipes, or can use short pieces of wire.
+The welding wire can be fed by bringing it with the hand feeding the wire through the hand hole, this works at least with thin stainless steel pipes, or can use wire sections so short that it can fit inside the cover.
 When welding seevs, when the wire should be fed parallel to the groove, it is a good idea to make a bushing either in the chamber body or in the PC glass.
-The bushing can be done either by drilling a hole with a small pop rivet blade or if you want absolute tightness, you can use the included bushing rubber.
-The grommet requires a larger hole, so you should first try with a small hole, which is easy to block with pop rivet or silicone if necessary, whether the place is suitable or whether it should be moved a little.
+The bushing can be done either by drilling a hole with a small, eg pop-rivet blade, or if you want absolute tightness, you can use a separate bushing rubber.
+The grommet requires a larger hole, so you should first try with a small hole, which is easy to clog if necessary with tape, to see if the place is suitable or if it should be moved a little.

-For example, installation welding of thin wall-mounted stainless steel pipes outdoors or in draft places can also be performed well with a tig with this device.
+For example, installation welding of thin wall-mounted stainless steel pipes outdoors or in draft locations can be performed with this equipment by welding well.